alexwlchan/alexwlchan.net/src/_drafts/my-favourite-websites.md

 Revamping the way I organise my bookmarks has taken a lot of work, but I'm so pleased with the result.
 Now I have a list of my most important web pages in an open format, saved locally, with an archived copy of each page as well.
-I can browse them in a simple web interface, and see very page as I remember it, even if the original website has disappeared.
+I can browse them in a simple web interface, and see every page as I remember it, even if the original website has disappeared.

 I don't like making predictions, but this feels like a system that should last a long time.
 There are no third-party dependencies, nothing that will need upgrading, no external service that could be abandoned or enshittified.